Hubble selection of the weak scale from QCD quantum critical point: Introduction

 \section{Introduction}

-The Planck-weak scale hierarchy may be addressed by the near-criticality of the Higgs mass parameter~\cite{Giudice:2006sn,Giudice:2008bi}.
-As it crosses zero, the universe transitions between broken and unbroken phases of the electroweak symmetry.
-The crossing could generate some SM backreactions~\cite{Graham:2015cka,You:2017kah,Geller:2018xvz,Cheung:2018xnu,Arkani-Hamed:2020yna} that allow dynamical selection of the critical weak scale.
-However, this transition itself is crossover at zero temperature $T$, providing only a smooth selection rule.
-Meanwhile, the Higgs mass near-criticality could also be a result of anthropic~\cite{Cheung:2018xnu,Giudice:2019iwl,Strumia:2020bdy,Csaki:2020zqz,TitoDAgnolo:2021nhd} or entropic selections~\cite{Dvali:2003br,Dvali:2004tma,Arkani-Hamed:2016rle,Arvanitaki:2016xds}.
+The Planck weak-scale hierarchy may be addressed by the near criticality of the Higgs mass parameter~\cite{Giudice:2006sn,Giudice:2008bi}.
+In this viewpoint, the small weak scale close to zero is special because the universe transitions between broken and unbroken phases of the electroweak symmetry at zero.
+The transition could generate various standard model (SM) backreactions that allow dynamical selection of the weak scale~\cite{Graham:2015cka,Espinosa:2015eda,You:2017kah,Geller:2018xvz,Cheung:2018xnu,Arkani-Hamed:2020yna}.
+However, this transition is a second-order crossover in the SM, providing only relatively smooth selection rules.
+In addition, the SM Higgs potential, once renormalization-group evolved, was found to yield another almost degenerate vacuum near the Planck scale~\cite{Degrassi:2012ry,Buttazzo:2013uya}.
+This surprising coincidence provides more evidence that the particular (seemingly unnatural) value of the weak scale might be related to criticality.
+This motivated ideas of multiple-point principle~\cite{Froggatt:1995rt,Froggatt:2001pa,Kawai:2013wwa,Hamada:2015dja,Kawai:2021lam}, classical scale invariance~\cite{Chun:2013soa,Chway:2013fzr,Hashimoto:2013hta}, as well as Higgs inflation~\cite{Bezrukov:2007ep,Hamada:2013mya,Hamada:2014wna}.
+Extremely small dark energy is also thought to be near the critical point.
+But yet, whether and how criticality plays a crucial role in naturalness remain unclear.

-Recently, a powerful mechanism for dynamical selection of criticality was developed in~\cite{Giudice:2021viw}, where inflationary quantum-dominated evolution of the relaxion inevitably drives a theory close to a quantum critical point.
-It is crucial to be the critical point between discrete phases, because large energy contrast there is what allows exponential localization by large Hubble rate difference -- Hubble selection.
+Recently, a cosmological selection mechanism for criticality was developed in Ref.~\cite{Giudice:2021viw}, where inflationary quantum-dominated evolution of the relaxion inevitably drives a theory parameter close to a quantum critical point.
+In one setup, it is crucial that the critical point be the first-order separation between discrete phases with a significant energy difference, so that the Hubble rate can be sharply largest there.
+Then after long enough inflation (essentially eternal as will be discussed), such Hubble patches having a theory near the critical point will dominate the multiverse, as they are expanding and are reproduced most rapidly -- Hubble selection of the universe.
+This mechanism realizes self-organized criticality~\cite{Giudice:2021viw}; see also Refs.~\cite{Kartvelishvili:2020thd,Khoury:2019yoo}.

-Then we ask: to what quantum critical points does the Higgs mass have relevance? \cite{Giudice:2021viw} discussed its renormalization scale dependence through the Higgs self coupling, as the electroweak vacuum is barrier separated from the global one near the Planck scale~\cite{Degrassi:2012ry,Buttazzo:2013uya}; and \cite{Geller:2018xvz} studied a prototype model with multiple axions.